PAC-Chernoff Bounds: Understanding Generalization in the Interpolation Regime: Introduction

+In this study, we investigate the use of distribution-dependent bounds within a finite hypothesis space.
+Our aim is to understand how modern learning techniques manage to produce models that both interpolate the data and have a small generalization error.
+More precisely, Theorem~\ref{thm:LDTinv} introduces a distribution-dependent PAC-Chernoff bound that is \textit{perfectly tight} for any algorithm retrieving models interpolating the training data, even when the model class is over-parameterized.
+This bound has the following standard form

+where, now, the complexity term ${\cal C}$ also depends on the data-generating distribution $\nu$.
+Proposition~\ref{prop:boundtightness} shows that with high-probability \(1 - \delta\), that

+which ensures that the proposed bound is \emph{perfectly tight for interpolators}, that is to say, to models whose empirical loss is null or small enough to be considered negligible or within an acceptable error margin, denoted as \(\hat{L}({\cal A}(D),D)\leq \epsilon\).

+As we show in this work, these bounds are directly connected to Large Deviation Theory (LDT) \citep{ellis2006entropy} because their complexity measure \({\cal C}({\cal A}(D),n,\nu,\delta)\) directly depends on the so-called \textit{rate function} (also known as the Cramér-Chernoff function), which is the central element of LDT.
+We employ the \textit{rate function} to present a new characterization of the \textit{smoothness} of a model using distribution-dependent measures.
+According to Theorem~\ref{thm:smallerL}, this approach enables a precise characterization of \textit{which interpolators better generalize}, addressing an outstanding open question in machine learning.

+Despite being based on oracle quantities, we show that the theoretical framework built around this complexity measure based on the rate function allows to create an unified explanation of a wide range of learning techniques used in modern machine learning.
+Namely, \(\ell_2\)-norm, distance from initialization and input-gradient regularization (Section~\ref{sec:explicit}), invariant architectures, data augmentation (Section~\ref{sec:invariances}) and over-parameterization (Section~\ref{sec:Over-parameterization}).
+Under this framework, we show why each of these learning techniques produce interpolators that generalize well and why and when they complement each other (for example, why \(\ell_2\)-norm regularization is also effective in combination with the use of invariant architectures).

-We \textit{do not claim} the proposed theoretical analyses of interpolators and learning techniques, at individual level, are better than existing ones.
-However, we \textit{do claim} that using the rate function (i.e., LDT) it is possible to jointly explain, up to some degree, the generalization of interpolators, the role of overparametrization and why modern learning techniques find interpolators that generalize.
+We \textit{do not claim} that the proposed theoretical analyses of each of these learning techniques are better than existing ones at individual level.
+For example, we do not claim that our explanation about why \(\ell_2\)-norm promotes generalization is better than existing ones, for example, in the context of linear regression \citep{bartlett2020benign}.
+However, we \textit{do claim} that using the rate function and PAC-Chernoff bounds, which are distribution-dependent quantities, it is possible to jointly explain, up to some degree, the generalization of interpolators, the role of over-parameterization and why many widely used modern learning techniques find interpolators that generalize.
+To the best of our knowledge, this is the first theoretical framework capable of achieving insights that covers such a wide range of learning techniques.
+At the same time, this work shows that distribution-dependent bounds are a promising research direction for understanding the generalization of modern machine learning methods.